Open-Wine-Components/umu-launcher/README.md

 right now protonfixes packages a folder of 'gamefixes' however it could likely be recoded to pull from online quite easily

-The idea is to get all of these tools using this same `gamelauncher.sh` and just feeding their envvars into it.
+The idea is to get all of these tools using this same `ulwgl-run` and just feeding their envvars into it.
 That way any changes that need to happen can happen in proton-ge and/or protonfixes, or a 'unified proton' build based off GE, or whatever they want.

 # WHAT IS THE BASIC PLAN OF PUTTING THIS INTO ACTION?

 1. We build a database containing various game titles, their IDs from different stores, and their correlating ULWGL ID.
-2. Various launchers then search the database to pull the ULWGL ID, and feed it as the game ID to gamelauncher.sh alongside the store type, proton version, wine prefix, game executable, and launch arguements.
+2. Various launchers then search the database to pull the ULWGL ID, and feed it as the game ID to ulwgl-run alongside the store type, proton version, wine prefix, game executable, and launch arguements.
-3. When the game gets launched from gamelauncher.sh, protonfixes picks up the store type and ULWGL ID and finds the appropriate fix script for it, then applies it before running the game.
+3. When the game gets launched from ulwgl-run, protonfixes picks up the store type and ULWGL ID and finds the appropriate fix script for it, then applies it before running the game.
 4. protonfixes has folders separated for each store type.
 The ULWGL ID for a game remains the exact same across multiple stores, the only difference being it can have store specific scripts OR it can just symlink to another existing script that already has the fixes it needs.

 Example: